eslicks303/graphicsNotebook/README.md

     ```
     >*And one particular item might take up a 2x1 amount of space.*<br />
     *While another item might take up a 3x3 space*<br />
-    *The player would need to statigize how they organize their inventory space:*
+    *The player would need to strategize how they organize their inventory space:*

     ```
     [--2x1 Item--] [ 02 ] [ 03 ]